 The passage times listed in Table C-3 should provide acceptable operation.
 They are shorter than those used for Options 1 and 2 to limit the frequency of max-out while providing as much indecision zone coverage as possible.
-The extend-time setting associated with the stop line detection has a value of 1 s, which should be sufficient to avoid delay due to premature gap-out.
+The extend-time setting associated with the stop line detection has a value of 0.0 s.